 Celebrating the Fourth of July, Independence Day, is a great time for families.
 But if you’re a parent with an autistic child, getting ready for the day might need some extra steps.
-It’s important to know that bright lights and loud noises can make your child uncomfortable because of their sensory issues.
+So, the question we’ll explore today is: How to Prepare Your Autistic Child for 4th of July?

-Keep reading to discover how you can celebrate Independence Day in a way that respects and accommodates your child’s unique needs.
+Having a family with different needs doesn’t necessarily mean that you don’t get to celebrate at all.
+Here, we’ll show how you can celebrate Independence Day in a way that respects and accommodates your child’s unique needs.

 Understanding Your Child’s Needs During Celebrations